 The point is, I can be the most childish, puerile person when it comes to sex and bodily functions.
 But the one thing I’ve noticed amongst some otherwise open, intelligent parents is an embarrassment and fear of answering questions about where babies come from.
 I can’t help but feel that this is insane.
 We tell them that the Easter bunny brings eggs, a tiny fairy brings money for their teeth and a fat man in a cheap red velour suit brings presents down a chimney.
 And that’s before we’ve started on the tales that the church tell.
 We let them watch sheep give birth at farms and we marvel at pregnant spiders.
 But over the matter of how WE are created, of the miracle of reproduction, it’s shameful to reduce yourself to a quivering, embarrassed wreck.
 It’s the one time you need to step up.

 An initial embarrassed or disapproving response to questions of sexuality and biological changes is perhaps natural, but it’s important to get a grip.
 I keep reading people’s blog posts or overhearing conversations in which parents are “dreading” the questions, or unable to think how to explain it all.
 You are parents.
 You DID it.
 Just tell it simply, biologically, and say it’s something grown ups do.
 With each other.
 Now is not the time to deny that your child has bits and bobs, winkies, foofs, willy-bobs, whatever you want to call them and that they are there for other reasons than to pee in a potty.
 Denial, shame or disapproval could shape how they feel about this fact.
 If sex is portrayed as a taboo, off-limits topic or even just plain embarrassing, what happens if a child is in danger of or actually being abused?
-Being told to keep a little secret is a LOT easier if the secret is something you know the adult carers in your life are themselves unhappy talking about, deemed to be dirty and secret, embarrassing or private.
+Being told to keep a little secret is a LOT easier if the secret is something you know the adult carers in your life are themselves unhappy talking about.

 I believe calmness and openness with a sprinkle of humour is the best way to keep your children happy, healthy and safe.
 WW took matters into his own hands recently and concocted something about fishes and eggs.
 The boy BUBs now constantly accuse one another of kicking each other in their little fish tanks.